david-mathews-1994/deltarice/paper/paper.md

  - Storage: tmpfs
  - GPU: Nvidia A100 80GB

-The most straightforward way of implementing this routine on GPU is by compressing/decompressing one chunk of data in parallel, similar to how it is performed on CPU.
-While it is possible to handle multiple chunks at once, this was not done during testing to keep the configuration as similar as possible to the CPU tests.
-For a chunk that is $2000\times7000$ as for the Nab dataset testing before, that would require $2000$ independent threads operating in parallel on a GPU for both the compression and decompression operations.
-Depending on the GPU in particular being used, that may be either too many or too few depending on the number of compute units available in the system.
-Tuning will need to be performed on a per-GPU basis to optimize the chunk size for throughput.

-For this testing, a few different chunk sizes were used to demonstrate this on the Nab dataset.
-The table below is for the same chunk size of $2000\times7000$ that was used previously on the Nab dataset.
-Only multi-threaded CPU performance is shown below.
-Note that File in these tests denotes the source or target was the HDF5 file stored using tmpfs whereas RAM denotes the data started or stopped as an array in memory outside of the HDF5 file structure.
+For this testing, a few different chunk sizes were used for the Nab dataset.
+The table below is for the same chunk size of $2000\times7000$ that was used previously on the Nab dataset vs multi-threaded CPU performance.

 | Method               | Data Source Location | Target Location | Throughput |
 |----------------------|----------------------|-----------------|------------|